stmar89/AlgEt/doc/ListOfCommands.md

 *Returns the trace dual ideal of an order in an etale algebra.*

-# List of functions
+# List of instrinsics in Ord.m:
- in Ord.m.m:
 --

 <pre>